apache/predictionio/docs/manual/source/templates/recommendation/customize-serving.html.md

 ## Deploy the Modified Engine

-Now you can deploy the modified engine as described in the [Quick Start](/templates/recommendation/quickstart/) guide.
+Now you can deploy the modified engine as described in [Quick Start](quickstart.html).

-Make sure the `appId` defined in the file `engine.json` match your *App ID*:
+Make sure the `appName` defined in the file `engine.json` matches your *App Name*:

 ```
 ...
 "datasource": {
-  "params": {
+  "params" : {
-    "appId": 1
+    "appName": "YourAppName"
   }
 },
 ...